romanran/vue-simple-calendar/README.md

 ## Usage

 Selection bar at the top is clickable in single, month or year mode type.
+Infinite calendar creates 13 months with infinite vertical scroll.

 ### Range mode type